A BRIEF HISTORY OF GAMES AND PASTIMES

 Aztec nobles played a ball game called Tlachtli.
 It was played with a solid rubber ball.
 Players were not allowed to use their hands or feet.
 They could only touch the ball with their hips, knees and elbows.
 Players tried to knock the ball through a stone hoop.
 The Aztecs also played a board game called patolli.

 The rich also enjoyed hunting.
-They went hunting deer with bows and arrows.
+They hunted deer with bows and arrows.
 After it was killed the deer was eaten.
 The rich also went hawking and falcons were trained to kill other birds.
-However in Tudor times rich people did not hunt foxes.
+However in 16th century England rich people did not hunt foxes.

 The rich also played board games like chess and backgammon (a backgammon set was found on the wreck of the Mary Rose.
-It is the same as a modern one).
-They also tennis with a leather ball stuffed with hair.
-They also played bowls and skittles.
+People also played tennis with a leather ball stuffed with hair and they played bowls and skittles.
 Playing cards were also popular.

 All classes gambled.
 Poor people gambled with dice.
 They also played games like shuffleboard (shove ha'penny) and nine men's morris.
 The Tudors also played draughts and fox and geese.

 Ordinary people played a rough version of football.
-There were no rules and the 'pitch' was often a large area including woods and even streams!
-It was a very rough game.
-Injuries like broken limbs were common.
 People also played with knuckle bones.
-In the most common version of this game you balanced knuckle bones on the back of your hand then flipped your hand over and tried to catch them.
+Often you balanced knuckle bones on the back of your hand then flipped your hand over and tried to catch them.
 Furthermore cruel 'sports' like cockfighting and bear baiting were still popular.

-In Tudor times people learned to swim using bundles of bulrushes as floats.
+In the 16th century people learned to swim using bundles of bulrushes as floats.

 Life in the 16th Century

-In the 17th century traditional pastimes such as cards and bowls continued.
-So did games like tennis and shuttlecock.
-People also played board games like chess, draughts, backgammon and fox and geese.
+In the 17th century people still played traditional pastimes such as cards and bowls continued.
+They also played games like tennis and shuttlecock.
+And they played board games like chess, draughts, backgammon and fox and geese.

-The wealthy also played a game called pale-maille (Pall Mall in London gets its name from an area where the game was played).
-Furthermore Charles II also made yachting a popular sport.
+The wealthy also played a game called pale-maille (Pall Mall in London gets its name because the game was played in the area).
+Charles II made yachting a popular sport.

-Traditional games remained popular in the 18th Century.
-These included games such as chess, draughts and backgammon.
-So was tennis and a rough version of football.
+Traditional games remained popular, including chess, draughts and backgammon.
+Tennis and a rough version of football were also popular.

-Then in 1759 a man named John Jeffries invented an entirely new board game called A Journey Through Europe or The Play of Geography in which players race across a map of Europe.
+Then in 1759 a man named John Jeffries invented a new board game called A Journey Through Europe or The Play of Geography in which players race across a map of Europe.

-It is believed that dominoes was invented in China in the Middle Ages.
-It reached Europe in the 18th century.
+It's believed that dominoes was invented in China in the Middle Ages.
+This game reached Europe in the 18th century.

-Horse racing was carried on for centuries before the 18th century but at this time it became a professional sport.
+Horse racing had been carried on for centuries but in the 18th century it became a professional sport.
 The Jockey Club was formed in 1727.
 The Derby began in 1780.

 Also in the 18th century rich people visited spas.
 They believed that bathing in and/or drinking spa water could cure illness.
-Towns like Buxton, Bath and Tunbridge prospered.
-At the end of the 18th century wealthy people began to spend time at the seaside.
-(Again they believed that bathing in seawater was good for your health).
+Towns like Buxton, Bath and Tunbridge flourished.
+Then in the late 18th century wealthy people began to spend time at the seaside.
+(They believed that bathing in seawater was good for you).
 British seaside resorts like Brighton, Bognor, Southport and Blackpool boomed.

 John Spilsbury made the first jigsaw puzzle in 1767.
-He intended to teach geography by cutting maps into pieces but soon people began making jigsaws for entertainment.
+He hoped to teach geography by cutting maps into pieces but soon people began making jigsaws for entertainment.

 In the 18th century many people still watched cruel 'sports' like cockfighting and bull baiting.
 Rich people liked fox hunting.

 Public executions were also popular and they drew large crowds.
 Boxing without gloves was also popular (although some boxers began to wear leather gloves in the 18th century).
 Puppet shows like Punch and Judy also drew the crowds.
-Furthermore in the late 18th century the circus became a popular form of entertainment.
+In the late 18th century the circus became popular.

-In 1871 the Bank Holiday Act gave workers a few paid holidays each year.
+In 1871 the Bank Holiday Act gave workers in Britain a few paid holidays each year.
 Also in the 1870s some clerks and skilled workers began to have a weeks paid annual holiday.
-However even at the end of the 19th century most people had no paid holidays except bank holidays.
+However even at the end of the 19th century most people in Britain had no paid holidays except bank holidays.

-In the early 19th century everyone had Sunday off.
-In the 1870s some skilled workers began to have Saturday afternoon off.
-In the 1890s most workers gained a half day holiday on Saturday and the weekend was born.
+In the early 19th century all workers had Sunday off but in the 1870s some skilled workers began to have Saturday afternoon off.
+By the 1890s most workers had a half day holiday on Saturday and the weekend was born.

 By the early 19th century many people disapproved of cruel 'sports' like bull baiting and cock fighting.
-Bull baiting was banned in 1835.
-Cock fighting followed soon afterwards.
+Bull baiting and cock fighting were banned in Britain in 1835.

-During the 19th century sports became organised.
+During the 19th century many sports became organized.
 The first written rules for rugby were drawn up in 1845.
 The London Football Association devised the rules of football in 1863.
-The first international match was held between England and Scotland in 1872.
+The first international football match was held between England and Scotland in 1872.
 Meanwhile Australian rules football was invented in 1858.

 In 1867 John Graham Chambers drew up a list of rules for boxing.
-They were called the Queensberry Rules after the Marquis of Queensberry.
+They were named the Queensberry Rules after the Marquis of Queensberry.
 The Amateur Athletics Association was founded in 1880.

-Darts has been played for centuries but in 1896 Brian Gamlin devised the numbering system on the dart board.
+People have played darts for centuries but in 1896 Brian Gamlin devised the numbering system on the dart board.

-Several new sports and games were invented during the 19th century.
-Although a form of tennis was played since the Middle Ages lawn tennis was invented in 1873.
+Several new sports were invented during the 19th century.
+A form of tennis was played since the Middle Ages lawn tennis was invented in 1873.
 Snooker was invented in India in 1875.
-Basketball was invented in 1891 by James Naismith.
-Volleyball was invented in 1895 by William Morgan.
-Meanwhile basketball was adapted for women and it evolved into netball.
+Basketball was invented in 1891 by James Naismith and volleyball was invented in 1895 by William Morgan.
+Basketball was adapted for women and it evolved into netball.

 People have skated on ice for centuries but the first artificial water-based ice rink opened in 1876.

 Ludo was originally an Indian game.
-It came to Britain c.
-1880.
+It came to Britain about 1880.
 Snakes and ladders was also an Indian game.
 It came to Britain in 1892.

-Baseball is believed to have evolved from earlier games but it became an organised sport in 1845.
+It's believed Baseball evolved from earlier games but it became an organized sport in 1845.
 The National League was formed in 1876.
 American football evolved in the late 19th century.
 The American Professional Football Association was formed in 1920.

 Ice hockey became an organised sport in the 1870s.
 The International Ice Hockey Federation was formed in 1908.

-Meanwhile the first recorded game of conkers was on the Isle of Wight in 1848.
+Meanwhile the first recorded game of conkers was on the Isle of Wight (off southern England) in 1848.

 At the end of the 19th century bicycling became a popular sport.
 The safety bicycle went on sale in 1885.
-Bicycling clubs became common.parks for recreation.
-The first children's playground was built in a park in Manchester in 1859.
+Soon bicycling clubs became common in Britain.

-The first World Weightlifting Championships were held in 1891.
-Furthermore the Olympic Games were revived in 1896.
+The first World Weightlifting Championships were held in 1891. and the Olympic Games were revived in 1896.
 The first Olympic Winter Sports were held in 1924.

 Life in the 19th Century

 During the 20th century people had more and more leisure time.
-In 1900 the average working week was 54 hours.
-By the 1980s it was 39 hours.
+In 1900 in Britain the average working week was 54 hours.
+By the 1980s it had shrunk to 39 hours.
 Furthermore in 1900 most people had no paid holidays except bank holidays.
-In 1939 a new law said that everyone must have one weeks annual paid holiday.
-By the 1950s two weeks were common and by the 1980s most people had at least 4 weeks annual holiday.
+In 1939 a new law in Britain said that everyone must have one weeks annual paid holiday.
+By the 1950s two weeks holiday was common and by the 1980s most people had at least 4 weeks annual holiday.

 In 1900 Frank Hornby invented a toy called Meccano.
-In 1907 Robert Baden-Powell formed the boy scouts.
-In 1910 the girl guides were formed.
+In 1907 Robert Baden-Powell founded the boy scouts.
+The girl guides were formed in 1910.

-The first crossword was devised in 1913 by Arthur Wynne.
-Monopoly was introduced in 1935.
-It was followed Cluedo in 1949 and Twister in 1966.
-Rubik's cube was invented in 1974 but it was launched internationally in 1980.
-Trivial Pursuit was introduced in 1982 and Pictionary followed in 1985.
+The first crossword was made in 1913 by Arthur Wynne.
+Several popular games were introduced in the following decades, including Monopoly was in 1935, Cluedo in 1949 and Twister in 1966.
+Trivial Pursuit was introduced in 1982.
+It was followed by Pictionary in 1985.